Skip to Content

 1. Create a new schedule and configure it to run every day at an appropriate time as described earlier on this page.

-2. Create a new operation with a Jitterbit script project item as described in Create a Script.
+2. Create a new operation with a Jitterbit script project item as described in Create a script.

 3. Assign the schedule to the script operation you just created.